beamer-bridge/www.beamerbridge.com/site/terms.md

 ## 4.3.

 The user may be offered updates of the Beamer App for download, which may contain bug fixes and new functionalities as long as the download offer is not discontinued.
-BBT therefore recommends regular updates.
+BB therefore recommends regular updates.

 ## 4.4.

-BBT is free to stop all access to download and update offers of the Beamer App via its web servers at any time.
+BB is free to stop all access to download and update offers of the Beamer App via its web servers at any time.

 ## 5. Rights of use